 To help students come back to classes prepared with sharpened math skills, the Department of Mathematics and the ISU Veterans Center hosted a boot camp for ISU military-affiliated students in August.

-“This is an outstanding example of how departments can be engaged in finding creative ways to make a difference for our military-affilated students,” said Jathan Chicoine, director of the Veterans Center.
+“This is an outstanding example of how departments can be engaged in finding creative ways to make a difference for our military-affiliated students,” said Jathan Chicoine, director of the Veterans Center.
 “We’re deeply grateful to Dr. Schenck and his team.”

 Logan Dunn (’20 civil engineering) was one of the students who took advantage of the opportunity to get extra help.

 “I remember when I first came to Iowa State in the fall of 2016, I struggled with some of the more advanced concepts I hadn’t used since high school,” Dunn said.
 “This training session helped get students in the ‘back-to-school’ mindset.”